joemasilotti/ios-feature-testing/features.md

 * ² Sometimes Frank is so eager to type, he doesn’t wait for the UITextField to fully focus, leading to dropped characters.
 Workarounds are possible.
 * ³ Subliminal loops over Objective-C code which calls JavaScript asynchronously via Instruments making debugging possible, but quite difficult.
 * ⁴ Subliminal can slide a slider and successfully call delegate methods, but the computation of the physical nub offsets are left to you.
+* ⁵ UIAutomation makes each UIPicker selection on value at a time, making selection very slow.
+Also, if the date is not selectable UIAutomation will silently fail.
+* ⁶ You can use the [Accessibility Inspector](https://developer.apple.com/library/ios/technotes/TestingAccessibilityOfiOSApps/TestAccessibilityiniOSSimulatorwithAccessibilityInspector/TestAccessibilityiniOSSimulatorwithAccessibilityInspector.html) to identify elements for KIF to interact with, but there isn’t a direct way to view the hierarchy or identify elements which KIF ignores because they are accessibility containers.